An electrically safe work condition is not a guarantee of zero risk

 5. Insufficient PPE or Tooling

 Even if the work area is isolated, using the wrong PPE or damaged tools can expose workers to shock or arc flash.
-Take this: a cracked rubber insulation on a screwdriver can conduct electricity if it contacts a live conductor.
+To give you an idea, a cracked rubber insulation on a screwdriver can conduct electricity if it contacts a live conductor.

 6. Inadequate Verification

 An ESWC is only as good as the verification process.
 Relying on a single voltage tester or a quick visual check can miss hidden live circuits.
-Comprehensive testing with calibrated instruments and proper grounding is essential Worth keeping that in mind..
+Comprehensive testing with calibrated instruments and proper grounding is essential That's the whole idea..

 Steps to Maintain a Truly Safe Environment